-You should still be able to pair a Sena 50 series headset to a Cardo using the Cardo universal connection feature, which means you’re going to be completely on your own.
+You should still be able to pair a Sena 50 series headset to a Cardo using the Cardo universal connection feature, but Sena or Cardo might cut off this ability at any time.

 You’ll be able to connect into an established mesh network through a Cardo headset that you pair to, but if your pairing partner drops out of the DMC network, you will too.

 Earlier Sena Models

 The Sena 20S Evo does come with universal intercom!
 Although not noted in the description, you can see it’s a highlighted feature: